You've paid your Council Tax, but what are you getting in return? Here are seven things your council should help you with at no extra expense.

-Local councils can be an absolute pain when they forget to fix potholes, but they do provide some rather useful things for free.
+Local councils can be an absolute pain when they forget to fix potholes, but they do provide some rather useful things for free or at least at a discounted price.

-To find out more about what is available in your area, head to your local council's website.
+If you want to find out more about what is specifically available in your area, head to your local council's website.

 Basic and intermediate bike maintenance courses are available from some local councils in England and are open to all.